Course Catalog

 5 units

 This senior seminar focuses on the connections between Central America and the United States.
 Covers Central American history, the political and economic relations between the isthmus and the United States, and Central American media and literature.
-Prerequisite(s): satisfaction of the Entry Level Writing and Composition requirements.
+(Formerly Central American Political Relations with the U.S.) Prerequisite(s): satisfaction of the Entry Level Writing and Composition requirements.
 Enrollment is restricted to junior and senior Latin American and Latino studies majors, minors, and combined majors.
 Enrollment limited to 25.

 LALS 194L